jjcanell77/LADP--EFC/Instructions.md

 });
 ```

+While this is how you would address the basic properties.
+Next would be to move on to the different types of relationships we touched on earlier.
+##### One-To-One
-The only exceptions would be when dealing with different types of relationships we touched on earlier.
-Fluent API uses a HasOne method to configure the one side of a one to many relationship, or one end of a one to one relationship.
-It is never necessary to configure a relationship twice, once starting from the principal, and then again starting from the dependent.
+Fluent API uses a `HasOne` method to configure the one side of a one to many relationship, or one end of a one to one relationship.
+- `Note:` It is never necessary to configure a relationship twice, once starting from the principal, and then again starting from the dependent.
 Also, attempting to configure the principal and dependent halves of a relationship separately generally does not work.
 Choose to configure each relationship from either one end or the other and then write the configuration code only once.
-- One-to-one relationships are used when one entity is associated with at most one other entity.
+- `One-to-One` relationships are used when one entity is associated with at most one other entity.
 For example, a Blog has one BlogHeader, and that BlogHeader belongs to a single Blog.
 - [One to One](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-one) example would look something like this:
 ```
   public class SampleContext : DbContext